rlannon/SINx86/docs/Structs.md

 ### Static Members

 Structs may contain static members, meaning they don't need to be accessed from any one particular object.
 If a specific object is referenced, they may use the dot operator as normal, like `b.c`.
 However, if the static member is accessed without a particular object reference, it may use the attribute operator -- e.g., `a:c`.

+## Construction

+_Note: this section describes a future addition to the language, one which is not currently present or in development within the compiler._

+An important aspect of structures is that they are constructed when they are initialized, similar to languages like Rust or C++.
+The syntax for construction is similar to that of Rust, except that the `construct` keyword is used to specify construction.
+For example, assuming we have some struct `point`:

+    alloc point p: construct point {
+        x: 0,
+        y: 0,
+        z: 0,
+    };

+_(Note that the `point` in the construct expression is not strictly necessary when using alloc-init syntax, as the type is already known)_

+However, this keyword may be used in three distinct scenarios:

+* Initialization with alloc-init syntax
+* Struct replacement (whole struct assignment)
+* Anonymous struct creation

+The above example used alloc-init syntax.
+If a struct contains references, this will still work because a new struct is created that replaces the old one.
+For example, this code is valid:

+    alloc int x: 10;
+    alloc int y: 10;
+    def struct m {
+        alloc ref<int> r;
+    }

+    alloc m m1: construct {
+        r: $x;
+    };
+    let m1 = construct point {
+        r: $y;
+    };

+Typically, references are immutable, but in this instance, the entire struct `m1` is deleted and replaced with a new object.
+This means that we aren't really altering its references, we are replacing them.